Control-DINO: Feature Space Conditioning for Controllable Image-to-Video Diffusion: Method

 \subsection{Feature Conditioning}

-A side effect of DINO features encoding rich appearance information (as illustrated in Figure~\ref{fig:first_frame_overfit}) is that structural signals can be entangled with color, texture, and style.
-We therefore aim for the ControlNet to faithfully follow the spatial structure depicted in the conditioning features while remaining agnostic to the visual style of the source, enabling applications such as relighting, stylization, and scene transfer.
+A side effect of DINO features encoding rich appearance information is that structural signals can be entangled with color, texture, and style.
+We therefore aim for the ControlNet to faithfully follow the spatial structure depicted in the conditioning features while remaining agnostic to the visual style of the source, enabling domain transfer applications.

 We extract dense patch-level features from a frozen DINOv3 vision encoder $D$ applied to each frame of the source video.
 For $x_{1:T} \in \mathbb{R}^{T \times 3 \times H \times W}$ we obtain per-frame feature maps